exotic-r/UPSIDER/README.md

 ## Testing
     go test

+## TODO
+### Finish Authentication Implementation:
+- Complete the implementation of authentication, ensuring that user identity is properly verified.
+Consider using a secure authentication method (e.g., JWT, OAuth).
+Authorization Middleware: Implement middleware for authorization to control access to different API endpoints based on user roles and permissions.

+### Database Management:
+- Replace In-Memory SQLite with Persistent Database: Transition from the in-memory SQLite database to a persistent database (e.g., PostgreSQL, MySQL).
+This ensures data persistence across application restarts.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or create a pull request.